 3 essential ingredients

-Crypto has been rapidly entering the public eye.
+Crypto has been rapidly capturing the attention of the public.
 Millions of individual balance sheets are now on the radar of those who seek control, tightening their leash on a movement that is fundamentally about freedom.
 In response, Incognito launched its mainnet in November 2019.

 Incognito is growing up quickly, but we are in a race against time.
 Welcome to our second year and second roadmap, with its 3 essential ingredients: Privacy, Resilience, and Ownership.